leoanthonyc/leoanthonyc/README.md

 ### Hi 👋

-Welcome to my Github profile.
+Welcome to my Github profile

-You can reach me at [leoanthony.catane@protonmail.com](mailto:leoanthony.catane@protonmail.com).
+You can reach me at [leoanthony.catane@protonmail.com](mailto:leoanthony.catane@protonmail.com)

 <!--
 **leoanthonyc/leoanthonyc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.